janaom/terraform_ansible_aws/README.md

 # terraform_aws
-terraform code for aws task
+terraform code for the AWS task

 The #terraform fmt command is used to rewrite Terraform configuration files to a canonical format and style.